caraya/reading-experience/psp.md

 * **Clear navigation** We have trained our users to accept certain metaphors for navigating our web applications.
 There is no compelling reason to change that now and, if there is, it better be a very good reason

 * **HTML based** Here is the main divergent point from Craig's conception of subcompact publications.
-PSPs are meant for the web and, if the developer chooses, for HTML-based publishing formats.
-EPUB and, especially, Kindle are closed ecosystems where it's very difficult to get in to the ecosystem beyond using the tools they provide to adapt your format to their specifications...
+PSPs are meant for the web and, if the developer chooses, for HTML-based publishing formats. iBooks and, especially, Kindle are closed ecosystems where it's very difficult to get in to the ecosystem beyond using the tools they provide to adapt your format to their specifications...
 It is already hard enough to work with different browsers and the uneven CSS support… none of the existing tools handle epub readers and their own prefixing requirements

 * **Using the open web** One of the biggest draws of the web is that it requires no installation proccess or approval for content delivery to the end users.
 Leveraging this makes the idea of Progressive Subcompact publications easier to work with, even if DRM and other rights management issues are not tackled from the start